Everstorm1/Pixelsorter/README.md

 Installation of Dependencies is really simple with this Project as we went forward to create a neat `requirements.txt` file for you.

-1. Clone this Repository to your Machine, make sure to have Python installed.
+1. Clone this Repository to your Machine, make sure to have Python3 installed.
 	If not you can get it [here](https://www.python.org/downloads/)
 2. Install the Required Dependencies
 	You can Install all required Dependencies with